 Ever since the Spanish Conquistadors arrived in the New World, stories, legends and rumours have abound of a mystical lost city somewhere in the vast South American interior.
 Fueled by fantasy and the prospect of fame and riches, hundreds of intrepid explorers have hurled themselves into the pursuit of this famed location down the centuries and the most famous of these stories is unquestionably the idea of 'El Dorado', a legendary lost city of solid gold, clouded in mystery, swallowed by time and jungle and supposedly waiting to be discovered.
 The search lead adventurers to the snow-capped Andes Mountains, into the tropical depths of the Amazon rainforest and along jungle rivers in what are now parts of Brazil, Colombia, Venezuela and Guyana, but ultimately no lost city has ever been found.
 One of the most infamous quests for the site, one of myth, magic, obsession and mystery, is that of British geographer and archaeologist Colonel Percy Harrison Fawcett.
 He simply named it 'Z' and after five years of scouring the Brazilian jungle, he disappeared without a trace in 1925.
-As a critically acclaimed 2017 blockbuster based on the life of the great British explorer takes the movie industry by storm, we follow in Fawcett's footsteps, heading into terra incognita in the Amazon and some of the deepest areas of uncharted South American jungle.
+In 2017, a critically-acclaimed blockbuster based on the life of the great British explorer takes the movie industry by storm, and now we follow in Fawcett's footsteps, heading into terra incognita in the Amazon and some of the deepest areas of uncharted South American jungle.

 Aug 18 1867